Martin Morris, 2nd Baron Killanin

-Martin Henry FitzPatrick Morris, 2nd Baron Killanin, PC(Ire) (22 July 1867 – 11 August 1927) was an Irish Unionist (Conservative) Member of Parliament (MP).
+Martin Henry FitzPatrick Morris, 2nd Baron Killanin, (22 July 1867 – 11 August 1927) was an Irish Unionist (Conservative) Member of Parliament (MP).

 Background and education

 Morris was the eldest son of Michael Morris, 1st Baron Killanin, Lord Chief Justice of Ireland, and was educated at Trinity College, Dublin, where he was secretary of the University Philosophical Society.
 He later became a barrister.